 Verse 3: Then this Daniel was preferred above the presidents and princes, because an excellent spirit was in him; and the king thought to set him over the whole realm.

-It was in “the first year of Darius” that Daniel was chosen because of the “excellent spirit [that] was in him,” a remark made by Belshazzar’s mother a short time before in Daniel 5:12.
-Since the takeover of Babylon by the Persians was nonviolent, for the most part, it seems possible Belshazzar’s mother may have communicated her feelings about Daniel to the Persians, even to Darius himself.
-Perhaps the news of Daniel’s interpretation of the hand writing on the wall, which was bad news for Belshazzar and his kingdom, but favorable news to the conquerors, came to be Darius’ ears.
+It was in “the first year of Darius” that Daniel was chosen because of the “excellent spirit [that] was in him,” a remark made by Belshazzar’s mother a short time before (Daniel 5:12).
+Since the takeover of Babylon by the Persians was nonviolent, for the most part, it seems possible that Belshazzar’s mother may have communicated her feelings about Daniel to the Persians, even to Darius himself.
+Perhaps the news of Daniel’s interpretation of the handwriting on the wall, which was bad news for Belshazzar and his kingdom, but favorable news to the conquerors, came to Darius’ ears.

-But, Daniel had other things on his mind at this time, for we find him (because the time frame of this chapter was also “the first year of Darius”) reviewing the prophecy of “Jeremiah the prophet” who predicted God “would accomplish seventy years in the desolations of Jerusalem” (Daniel 9:1, 2).
-His concern was mounting because 68 years had slipped by since he was captured and taken to Babylon.
-Only two years remained before the seventy years were completed.
+But Daniel had other things on his mind at this time, for we find him (because the time frame of this chapter was also “the first year of Darius”) reviewing the prophecy of “Jeremiah the prophet” who predicted God “would accomplish seventy years in the desolations of Jerusalem” (Daniel 9:1, 2).
+His concern was mounting because 68 years had slipped by since he was captured and taken to Babylon, leaving only two years before the seventy years were completed.

 Verse 4: Then the presidents and princes sought to find occasion against Daniel concerning the kingdom; but they could find none occasion nor fault; forasmuch as he was faithful, neither was there any error or fault found in him.

 Since it is likely the princes and presidents had been chosen from among the Babylonians, it is unlikely they were troubled by nationalistic loyalty, but rather considered Darius “the Mede” a foreigner who was fair game for any scheme they could invent.